Stan Jones (painter): Career

-Jones was also on the executive committee of the Contemporary Arts Society of Wales (CASW) and designed their logo in 2000.
+Jones was also on the executive committee of the Contemporary Art Society for Wales (CASW) and designed their logo in 2000.
 He exhibited with them too and was responsible for choosing art students that would receive a grant from them.
 He also wrote a book in Welsh called Tra'd yn y Tir about growing up on Werndew Farm in Dinas Cross, Pembrokeshire and illustrated it throughout with pen and ink drawings.

-Jones was married in 1958 and had one daughter in 1959; his wife and daughter survive him.
+Jones was married in 1958 and had one daughter in 1959.
 His wife Morfwyn Henry Jones, he described as his soulmate and she introduced him to the poetry of Dylan Thomas.
 From 1958 until his death Jones lived in Dinas Powys, South Wales.

-Jones said of his own work: